 The right tools can make your deck cleaning task much easier.
 For scrubbing, a stiff-bristle brush is your best bet.
 Choose one with a long handle to save your back from unnecessary strain.

-Consider using a deck brush with stiff, synthetic bristles when dealing with stubborn stains or large areas; specifically designed for heavy-duty scrubbing and can quickly cover a large deck surface area.
+Consider using a deck brush with stiff, synthetic bristles when dealing with stubborn stains or large areas; it is specifically designed for heavy-duty scrubbing and can quickly cover a large deck surface area.

 Scrubbing your deck isn’t just about applying elbow grease.
 There’s a technique to it that can help you clean more effectively and protect your wood.
-Always scrub along the grain of the wood, not against it, to prevent the wood fibers from being damaged.
+Always scrub along the wood grain, not against it, to prevent the wood fibers from being damaged.

 After rinsing, allow your deck to dry naturally.
 This is an important step, as leaving your deck wet can lead to mold and mildew growth.
 Depending on the weather, it can take 24-48 hours for your deck to dry completely.

 Scrubbing and rinsing your deck may seem like hard work, but it’s worth it.
 Seeing your deck restored to its natural beauty is a rewarding experience.
-Plus, you can take pride in knowing that you’ve done it in a way that’s safe for your family and the environment.
+Plus, you can take pride in knowing you’ve done it safely for your family and the environment.

 Post-Cleaning Maintenance for Your Deck